lynnpepin/pepperoni-reinforcement/README.md

 # pepperoni-reinforcement

+This README is *old and not updated!* This does not represent the state of the project anymore!

 ## Abstract

 When designing a bridge, it is desirable to minimize the material used while also meeting safety constraints.
 For the purpose of this work, a bridge is a two-dimensional rectangular shape with a polygonal hole cut into its body.